 Roots: Long, stout horizontal stems growing below the soil surface, called rhizomes, forming roots and producing new plants allow the plant to spread vegetatively as well.

-- Minnesota Department of Agriculture Information
+- Minnesota Noxious Weeds (Minnesota Department of Transportation)

 - Biology, Ecology and Management of Knotweeds (Montana State University)

 - Wisconsin DNR Japanese knotweed Brochure and Website